Vita3K/Vita3K/README.md

 ## Note
 The purpose of this emulator is not to enable illegal activity.
 You can dump games by using [NoNpDrm](https://github.com/TheOfficialFloW/NoNpDrm)/[FAGDec](https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/FAGDec/build).
 You can get homebrew programs from [VitaDB](https://vitadb.rinnegatamante.it/).

-PlayStation, PlayStation Vita and PS Vita are trademarks of Sony Interactive Entertainment Inc. This emulator is not related to or endorsed by Sony, or derived from confidential materials belonging to Sony.
+PlayStation and PlayStation Vita are trademarks of Sony Interactive Entertainment Inc. This emulator is not related to or endorsed by Sony, or derived from confidential materials belonging to Sony.